motherjones/story-tools/README.md

 #### 1. Upload your data

-On the tool's README section, open the Spreadsheet Template link.
+Go to the Github page of the tool you want to use.
+Read through the README, then open the Spreadsheet Template link.
 When it opens in Google Docs, go to ``File > Make a Copy``.
 Give your project a working title.

 ``File > Move to Folder > Mother Jones Drive > folder for your beat``.
 Make Mother Jones the owner of the spreadsheet under ``Sharing > Owner``.